-- 8. Implement Plan objectives, policies and methods of implementation that recognise different coastal processes, values, and uses, and which allow, regulate or prohibit activities in the following coastal management areas:

-- a) Outstanding Value

-- b) Estuaries Unmodified

-- c) Estuaries Modified

-- d) Open Coast

-- e) Port.

-- Advocate to and liaise with territorial authorities to promote alignment and consistency, where appropriate, between the Plan and district plans.

-- 10. Advocate to relevant sector and industry groups, territorial authorities, and government departments and agencies for the adoption of policies, strategies or programmes to assist in the implementation of the objectives, policies and methods of the Plan.

-- 11. Consider in accordance with section 33 of the RMA the transfer of functions that other agencies could carry out more efficiently, effectively and appropriately.
+- e) Port. - 8A Implement Plan objectives, policies and methods of implementation that allow, regulate or prohibit activities in locations, areas or places with significant values in a manner that avoids, remedies or mitigates adverse effects on: - a) infrastructure of regional importance - b) natural character and natural features and landscapes - c) indigenous biodiversity - d) historic heritage, including sites of significance to Maori - e) amenity values, including surf breaks.
+(43) - 9.
+Advocate to and liaise with territorial authorities to promote alignment and consistency, where appropriate, between the Plan and district plans. - Advocate to relevant sector and industry groups, territorial authorities, and government departments and agencies for the adoption of policies, strategies or programmes to assist in the implementation of the objectives, policies and methods of the Plan. - 11.
+Consider in accordance with section 33 of the RMA the transfer of functions that other agencies could carry out more efficiently, effectively and appropriately.